Mt Hood Ski Bowl Adventure Park Summer Review – Family Fun Outdoors!

 - The park is use at your own risk.
 It is truly an adventure park, and there is more risk of injury then might encounter someplace like Disneyland.
 A couple of my kids did get some bumps and bruises – but nothing too serious.
 There is a nurses station on site – but with all of their safety measures it is still an adventure park.

-Both my husband and I loved the more laid back casual pace of the park (vs a theme park where you are running from ride to ride).
-All of the employees we encountered were very nice, and we found the overall experience to be great for everyone.
+My family loves the more laid back casual pace of the park (vs a theme park where you are running from ride to ride).
 I felt like I had the opportunity to really enjoy my family for the day, rather then just running from activity to activity.